PacificBiosciences/HiFi-16S-workflow/README.md

 in the [`examples`](https://github.com/proteinosome/pb-16S-nf/tree/main/examples) folder when you clone this repository.

 ## Installation and usage
 This pipeline runs using Nextflow (Version 22 and above).
-If you have Singularity on your cluster, we recommend using Singularity to run the pipeline by specifying `-profile singularity` when running the pipeline.
+If you have Singularity or Docker on your cluster, we recommend using Singularity or Docker to run the pipeline by specifying `-profile singularity` or `-profile docker` when running the pipeline.
 Singularity will pull the docker images to the folder `$HOME/nf_conda/singularity`.

 By default all softwares dependencies are managed via `Conda`.
 We recommend installing [`mamba`](https://github.com/mamba-org/mamba)